 - Black Swan Event 2015: Black Monday China

-Shanghai stocks plunged heavily on August 24 - A heavy focus on impetuous buying was seen from investors using borrowed money over a period or time and various Chinese companies were seen to have started borrowing cheaply from the banks for investment purposes.
-This led to taking risks in the market eventually leading to the rate of borrowing exceeding the rate at which the companies in which the funds were invested growing - Ultimately leading to a devastating situation across the market.
+Shanghai stocks plunged on August 24 - A heavy focus on impetuous buying was seen from individual using borrowed money over a period or time and various Chinese companies were seen to have started borrowing cheaply from the banks for investment purposes.
+This led to taking risks in the market eventually leading to the rate of borrowing exceeding the rate at which the companies in which the funds were invested growing - Ultimately leading to a difficult situation across the market.

 - Black Swan Event 2014: Crude Oil Crisis